Signal integrity / pcb loss application notes

 Vias, stubs and minimizing their visibility to high speed signals

-Many of our PCB design customers ask us about modelling plated through hole (PTH) vias with respect to impedance.
+Many PCB designers wish to model plated through hole (PTH) vias with respect to impedance.
 However, from a signal integrity standpoint, unconnected via stubs have a far larger effect on the signal than the geometry of the via itself.
 This note explains how the Polar Si9000 can help you check if, at your desired bit rate or operating frequency, you need to take steps to reduce or remove the effects of via stubs.

 AP8164